Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Not so fast.

-For women on the trail, a functional pair of hiking shorts is all about thermoregulation.
+For women on the trail, a functional pair of hiking shorts is all about regulating your temperature and staying cool.

 But a hiking trail is a bit different than sitting on your patio sipping iced tea in your favorite "at home" shorts, right?